Mickekofi/Ucam/README.md

 - [ඏ Project Origin](#project-origin)

-#### ❓ Q1.
-What Special Features Have We Added That Most Systems in Ghana & Africa have not yet Seen ?
+### Q1.Why did We do this & What at all have we Implemented that Most Systems in Ghana & Africa have not yet Seen❓

 Simply we say;
 ####  1. A Decentralized Management Architecture